Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces: Introduction

 \section{Introduction}

 An important problem in algebraic geometry is to find locally symmetric varieties with modular interpretations.
-It is well-known that, the moduli spaces of polarized abelian varieties are arithmetic quotients of Siegel upper half spaces, and the moduli spaces of polarized $K3$ surfaces are arithmetic quotients of type IV domains.
-In \cite{deligne1986monodromy}, Deligne and Mostow considered moduli spaces of points on $\PP^1$, and find moduli spaces that are discrete quotients of complex hyperbolic balls.
+It is well known that the moduli spaces of polarized abelian varieties are arithmetic quotients of Siegel upper half spaces, and the moduli spaces of polarized $K3$ surfaces are arithmetic quotients of type IV domains.
+In \cite{deligne1986monodromy}, Deligne and Mostow considered moduli spaces of points on $\PP^1$, and found moduli spaces that are discrete quotients of complex hyperbolic balls.

 There is a series of work realizing moduli spaces as arithmetic quotients of complex hyperbolic balls, for example, \cite{allcock2002complex, allcock2011moduli} on cubic surfaces and cubic threefolds, \cite{looijenga2007period} on cubic threefolds, \cite{kondo2000complex, kondo2000moduli} on curves of genus $3$ and $4$, \cite{yu2020moduli,yu2023moduli} on cubic fourfolds or nodal sextic curves with specified group actions.
 One common feature for most of these constructions is the so-called cyclic-cover method, namely, instead of the usual period map, one consider the Hodge structures of certain cyclic covers (with the original varieties being the branch locus).
 For example, Kond\=o \cite{kondo2000moduli} studied moduli spaces of curves of genus $4$ through periods of $K3$ surfaces that arise as triple covers of $(\PP^1)^2$.